 And while we’re on the subject of Spain, you can also eat in a bar ― that’s usually where you have tapas, just like in the UK you can eat in a pub.

-One activity I enjoy when I travel is visiting the local supermarket.
+One activity I enjoy when I travel is visiting a local supermarket.
 Foods are often different and I’ll get ideas ― and inspiration.
 Just step into a supermarket in Japan and you’ll immediately understand what I mean.

 Don’t just be an onlooker.
 I’ve attended classes where one student stood at the front preparing everything while the others watched.
 You need to get your own hands wet and taste your own meal if you’re ever going to understand exactly what went into preparing it.

 Try different courses.
 Some places are known for starters ― tapas and mezze for example ― while others are known for stews or desserts.
 Focus each meal on a different course.

 Remember that food tourism includes drinks.
 Wine, of course, but I’m thinking chocolate con churros in Spain or Turkish coffee, as specialized as the food.